$15 FLAT RATE SHIPPING, AUSTRALIA WIDE.

 What Is Pale Ale Beer?

-Pale Ale is generally golden to amber in colour.
-It’s brewed by combining pale malt with ale yeast that reduces the disparity between dark stouts and light lagers.
-As a result, pale ale beers have a full flavour whilst not being too heavy.
-Even though the beer originated in England, years of experimentation have made the pale ale a cornerstone of the Australian craft beer scene as well.
+Pale ale is generally golden to amber in color.
+Brewers combine pale malt with ale yeast, reducing the disparity between dark stouts and light lagers.
+As a result, pale ales have a full flavor without being too heavy.
+Although the beer originated in England, years of experimentation have made pale ale a cornerstone of the Australian craft beer scene as well.

 Pale ales originated in England during the 18th century.
 Before the introduction of pale ales, the majority of English beers were dark (think Guinness) in colour.
 This was because brewers had little to no power over the roasting process.
 However, as malting technology improved, English brewers were able to experiment and began to brewing ales with varying intensities.
 Pale ales were a result of experimentation, and the style began to materialise into the 1800s.